Word on the Street

 The information collected helps us identify if we are learning from a variety of perspectives and individuals.
 It also helps us communicate back and provide follow-up information related to projects.

 Once users have registered, you can return to the site at any time to participate in the engagement, you will only need to sign-in.
-Click the topic of your choice and provide your opinion.
+Click the topic of your choice and provide your opinion or ask a question.

 How do I leave a question or comment?